madmas/AfterburnerDolphin/README.md

         * git clone https://github.com/madmarkus/afterburner.fx
         * cd afterburner.fx
         * mvn
-* Load up this project in your IDE (e.g. via the pom.xml)
+* Load up this project in your IDE (e.g. via the pom.xml) or build it with maven.

 Run
 ---